Founding of the Village of Wells

 In 1910, the city fathers were concerned about the cultural advantages in the city, and passed a motion to have the Wells Maroon Band play 23 concerts at $10 per concert.

 In 1912, the Council resolved that all male inhabitants between the ages of 21 and 50 will be assessed for road labor in the village.
-3,048 feet of new concrete sidewalks were authorized and the repair of 325 feet was ordered.
+3,048 feet of new concrete sidewalks were authorized and the repair of 325 feet of current sidewalks was ordered.